IanConnolly/blocko/README.md

 blocko
 =============

-for when a RT was an endorsement, block everybody who RT'd a tweet
+because sometimes a RT really was an endorsement.

 ## Usage